tech-srl/id2vec/README.md

 ./init.sh
 ```

+### Preprocess

-The data should be found in raw_data. raw_data should contain repositories with .ts files.
+The data should be found in a directory called raw_data; it should contain repositories with .ts files.
 Remove unnecessary files and split the data before preprocessing it:
 ```bash
 find raw_data ! -name '*.ts' -type f -exec rm -f {} +